Kylix-Finance/kylix-finance-substrate/README.md

 ## How does it work

-Polkalend lets users to borrow assets for a fee and/or to lend them for an interest.
-An borrower can instantly get a loan and start investing by providing some collateral.
+Polkalend lets users borrow assets for a fee and lend them for interest.
+A borrower can instantly get a loan and start investing by providing some collateral.
 When the collateral falls below a certain value, the borrower will need to top it up to the required level to avoid liquidation.
 When the borrower returns the loan plus a fee, the collateral is unlocked.

-By depositing one of the listed assets, the lender will be able to receive lendTokens and earn lending fee income. lendToken is like a deposit certificate of an underlying asset that accrues interests from being borrowed on Polkalend Finance. lendToken is redeemable at any time at a 1-to-1 rate with the underlying asset.
+By depositing one of the listed assets, the lender will be able to receive lendTokens and earn lending fee income. lendToken is like a deposit certificate of an underlying asset that accrues interest from being borrowed on Polkalend Finance. lendToken is redeemable at any time at a 1-to-1 rate with the underlying asset.

 ### Liquidation Protection

-A collateralized loan gives a borrower more time to use their funds in return for providing collateral.
+A collateralized loan gives borrowers more time to use their funds in return for providing collateral.
 A borrower can provide a variety of crypto to back up their loans.
 With crypto being volatile, you will likely have a low loan-to-value ratio (LTV), such as 50%, for example.
 This figure means that your loan will only be half the value of your collateral.
-This difference provides moving room for collateral’s value if it decreases.
-Once your collateral falls below the loan's value or some other given value, the funds are sold or transferred to the lender.
+This difference provides moving room for the collateral’s value if it decreases.
+Once your collateral falls below the loan's or some other value, the funds are sold or transferred to the lender.

 ## Exposed Extrinsics

-RamenSwap exposes to the world 5 defined extrinsics:
+Kylix exposes to the world 5 defined extrinsic:

 <details>
 <summary><h3>do_supply</h3></summary>

 Create a new lending pool.
-Deposit initial liquidity (in form of an assets).
+Deposit initial liquidity (in the form of an asset).
 Create a new liquidity token.
-Mint & transfer to the caller account an amount of the liquidity token equal to `currency_amount`.
+Mint & transfer to the caller accounts an amount of the liquidity token equal to `currency_amount`.
 Emits two events on success: `LiquidityPoolCreated` and `AddedLiquidity`.

 #### Parameters:
  * `origin` – Origin for the call.
 Must be signed.
   * `liquidity_token_id` – ID of the liquidity token to be created.
-Asset with this ID must *not* exist.
+The asset with this ID must *not* exist.
   * `asset_a_id` – ID of the asset A traded on the created liquidity pool.
-Asset with this ID must exist.
+The asset with this ID must exist.
   * `asset_b_id` – ID of the asset B traded on the created liquidity pool.
-Asset with this ID must exist.
+The asset with this ID must exist.
-  * `amount_a` – Initial amount of the asset A to deposit in the pool.
+  * `amount_a` – Initial amount of asset A to deposit in the pool.
 Must be greater than 0.

 #### Errors: